MicrosoftDocs/visualstudio-docs/docs/ide/create-a-visual-basic-winform-in-visual-studio.md

 ms.topic: tutorial
 dev_langs:
   - VB
-ms.date: 02/24/2023
+ms.date: 03/28/2024
 ms.custom: vs-acquisition
+#customer intent: As a developer, I want to create a simple Visual Basic program to understand how Visual Studio handles Forms.
 ---
 # Tutorial: Create a WinForms app with Visual Basic

-In this tutorial, you'll create a Visual Basic application that has a Windows Forms user interface.
+In this tutorial, you create a Visual Basic application that has a Windows Forms user interface.
 The Visual Studio integrated development environment (IDE) includes all the tools you need to create a Windows Forms app.

 In this tutorial, you learn how to: